Embarking on a career as a freelance education writer has become more lucrative than ever.

 Besides getting involved in an online community of freelance writers, you must also expand your offline network.

-Contact people in your circle, like former classmates and teachers or your mentor.
+Contact people in your circle, like former classmates, teachers, or mentors.
 Someone may need your services to develop course material or write an innovative teaching strategy.

 Expanding PRs may also get you a permanent position as a freelance education writer in an educational magazine or an online tutorial.